 Zendesk ticket data consists of over 10 billion events and petabytes of data.
 The data lake files in Amazon S3 are transformed and stored in Apache Hudi format and registered on the AWS Glue catalog to be available as data lake tables for analytics querying and consumption via Amazon Athena.”

-In fact, outside of the table metadata (file listings, column stats) support, the Hudi community has pioneered most of the other critical features that make up today’s lakehouses.
-The community has supported over 1500 user issues and 5500+ slack support threads over the last 4 years, and is rapidly growing stronger with an ambitious vision ahead.
-Users can consider this track record of innovation as a leading indicator for the future that lies ahead.
+In fact, outside of the table metadata (file listings, column stats) support, the Hudi community has pioneered most of the critical features that make up today’s data lakehouses.
+The community has supported over 1500 user issues and 5500+ Slack support threads over the last four years and is rapidly growing stronger, with an ambitious vision ahead.
+Users can consider this track record of innovation as a leading indicator for the future.

-When choosing the technology for your Lakehouse it is important to perform an evaluation for your own personal use cases.
-Feature comparison spreadsheets and benchmarks should not be the end-all deciding factor, so we hope that this blog post simply provides a starting point and reference for you in your decision making process.
-Apache Hudi is innovative, battle hardened and here to stay.
-Join us on Hudi Slack where you can ask questions and collaborate with the vibrant community from around the globe.
+When choosing the technology for your data lakehouse it is important to perform an evaluation for your own use cases.
+Feature comparison spreadsheets and benchmarks should not be the deciding factor, so we simply hope that this blog post provides a starting point and reference for you in your decision-making process.
+Apache Hudi is innovative, battle-hardened and here to stay.
+Join us on Hudi Slack where you can ask questions and collaborate with the vibrant Apache Hudi community from around the globe.

-If you would like 1:1 consultation to dive deep into your use cases and architecture, feel free to reach out at firstname.lastname@example.org.
+If you would like one-to-one consultation to dive deep into your use cases and architecture, feel free to reach out at email@example.com.
 At Onehouse we have decades of experience designing, building, and operating some of the largest distributed data systems in the world.
-We recognize these technologies are complex and rapidly evolving.
-It is likely we missed a feature or could have read the documentation wrong on some of the above comparisons.
-Please drop a note to email@example.com if you see any comparisons above that stand in need of correction so we can keep the facts accurate in this article.
+We recognize that these technologies are complex and rapidly evolving.
+Also, it’s possible that we missed a feature or could have read the documentation more closely on some of the above comparisons.
+Please drop a note to firstname.lastname@example.org if you see that any of the comparisons above are in need of correction, so we can keep the facts in this article accurate.

 8/11/22 - Original publish date